8(a) STARS II Frequently Asked Questions (FAQs)

 For industry partners

-9. How can new vendors join the 8(a) STARS II GWAC??
+9. How can vendors who are not on the 8(a) STARS II GWAC participate?

 11. If a NAICS code and a size standard are included on a task order solicitation, should I assume I must re-represent my status?